Georgia Tech Orchestras

 Runner-Up:

-The winners will perform with GTSO during the 2023-24 year, while the runner-up will perform with the Concert Orchestra on its April concert.
+The winner will perform with GTSO during the 2024-25 year, while the runner-up may perform with the Concert Orchestra on its April concert.

 Congratulations again!